air4children/hri2022/README.md

         Artificial Intelligence and Robotics for Children
         },
     author={
-        Badillo-Perez, Antonio
+        Badillo-Perez, Antonio and
-        and Badillo-Perez Donato
+	Badillo-Perez, Donato and
-        and Coyotzi-Molina Diego
+	Coyotzi-Molina, Diego and
-        and Cruz Dago
+	Cruz, Dago and
-        and Montenegro Rocio
+	Montenegro, Rocio and
-        and Vazquez Leticia
+	Vazquez, Leticia and
-        and Xochicale Miguel
+	Xochicale, Miguel
         },
       year={2022},
       eprint={2203.03204},